hurairamuzammal/hurairamuzammil/README.md

 - 👋 Hi, I’m @hurairamuzammal.
-- 🎈 I am Undergraduate CS Student at FAST NUCES.
+- 🎈 I am an Undergraduate CS Student at FAST NUCES.
 - 👀 I’m interested in Programming and developing solution to problems.
 - 🌱 I’m currently learning React and JavaScript.
 - 📫 Reach me at huraira.eqeel@gmail.com.